-TRIBAL/REGIONAL BEHAVIORAL HEALTH AUTHORITY (T/RBHA)

-An organization under contract with the State of Arizona that administers covered behavioral health services for Title XIX and XXI members.
+TRIBAL REGIONAL BEHAVIORAL HEALTH AUTHORITY (TRBHA) A tribal entity that has an intergovernmental agreement with the administration, the primary purpose of which is to coordinate the delivery of comprehensive mental health services to all eligible persons assigned by the administration to the tribal entity.
 Tribal governments, through an agreement with the State, may operate a Tribal Regional Behavioral Health Authority for the provision of behavioral health services to American Indian members.
-Refer to A.R.S. §36-3401, §36-3407, and A.A.C.
-R9-22-1201.
+Refer to A.R.S. §36-3401, §36-3407.

-YEAR

-See "CONTRACT YEAR."
+YEAR See "CONTRACT YEAR."